uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 <br>

 This paper introduces generative agents, which are computational software agents that simulate believable human behavior.
 The architecture of generative agents extends an LLM to store a complete record of the agent’s experiences using natural language, synthesize those memories over time into higher-level reflections, and retrieve them dynamically to plan behaviors.
 The authors populate an interactive sandbox environment inspired by The Sims with generative agents, where end users can interact with a small town of twenty-five agents using natural language.
 In an evaluation, these generative agents produce believable individual and emergent social behaviors.
-By fusing LLMs with computational, interactive agents, this work introduces architectural and interaction patterns for enabling believable simulations of human behavior.

 ## Vicuna: An Open-Source Chatbot Impressing GPT-4 with 90% ChatGPT Quality
 (<a href="https://vicuna.lmsys.org/" target="_blank">Website</a>)<br>